 Osteopathic medicine was founded in the 1860s by Andrew Taylor Still.
 Andrew Still was a medical doctor and surgeon who served in the Union Army.
 In 1864 Still lost his three children to spinal meningitis.
 He became disenchanted with orthodox medicine and began studying the relationship between the musculoskeletal system and disease.
 According to the American Association of Colleges of Osteopathic Medicine, "Osteopathic medicine is a distinctive form of medical care founded on the philosophy that all body systems are interrelated and dependent upon one another for good health."

-Chiropractic was founded in 1895 by Daniel David Palmer.
+Chiropractic care was founded in 1895 by Daniel David Palmer.
 According to the American Chiropractic Association, the chiropractor is devoted to paying careful attention to the biomechanics, function and structure of the spine, its effects on the musculoskeletal and neurological systems and the role played by the proper function of these systems in the preservation and restoration of health.
 Chiropractors believe the body will heal itself if the structure and function are corrected.

-Osteopathic Scope of Practice
+Osteopathic Medicine Scope of Practice

 Chiropractic Scope of Practice

-Chiropractor or Osteopath
+Chiropractor or Osteopathic Physician

 When deciding which health provider is best for you, many things should be considered.
 The nature of the health issue, the severity and your personal preference should play a role in making a decision.
 Problems of the spine such as general back pain, muscle strains and sprains, sciatica and headaches may be best treated more conservatively by a chiropractor.
-Illnesses such as bacterial infections, viral infections and systemic diseases that require medications and more aggressive treatment are more suited to treatment by an osteopath.
+Illnesses such as bacterial infections, viral infections and systemic diseases that require medications and more aggressive treatment are more suited to treatment by an osteopathic physician.